-Australia Internship Program.
-Five-week internship seminar at Augustana followed by a seven-week internship experience in Sydney, Australia.
-Brazil Term.
-Coursework in December continues as students spend five to six weeks in Brazil in January and February.
-Ghana Term.
-Coursework in December is supplemented with service learning internships as students spend January and February in Accra, Ghana.
-Vietnam Term.
-Coursework in December continues as students spend five weeks in Vietnam in January and February.
-Short-term Programs Short-term programs range from one to three weeks in length and can occur during a regular term or during break or in the summer following graduation.
+Augustana in Australia Internship Program Cambodia Term Coursework in December continues with service learning in Cambodia during January and February.
+Ghana Term Coursework in December continues as supplemented with service learning internships as students spend January and February in Accra, Ghana.
+Holden Village Term An immersion program including six weeks at the Holden Village retreat center in Washington State.
+Vietnam Term Coursework in December continues as students spend five weeks in Vietnam in January and February.
+Short-term Programs Short-term programs range from one to three weeks in length and can occur during a regular term, during break or in the summer following graduation.
 Recent, current and upcoming programs include: